ghdl/ghdl/doc/using/InvokingGHDL.rst

 .. index:: cmd make

-Make [:samp:`-m`]
+Make [``-m``]
 -----------------

 .. option:: -m <[options] primary [secondary]>

 Analyze automatically outdated files and elaborate a design.
-The primary unit denoted by the :samp:`primary` argument must already be known by the system, either because you have already analyzed it (even if you have modified it) or because you have imported it.
+The primary unit denoted by the ``primary`` argument must already be known by the system, either because you have already analyzed it (even if you have modified it) or because you have imported it.
 A file may be outdated because it has been modified (e.g. you just have edited it), or because a design unit contained in the file depends on a unit which is outdated.
 This rule is of course recursive.

 * With option :option:`--bind`, GHDL will stop before the final linking step.
 This is useful when the main entry point is not GHDL and you're linking GHDL object files into a foreign program.
 * With option :option:`-f` (force), GHDL analyzes all the units of the work library needed to create the design hierarchy.
 Not outdated units are recompiled.
 This is useful if you want to compile a design hierarchy with new compilation flags (for example, to add the *-g* debugging option).